Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Promotion System

-The ability of each employee to work with energy and health into the future is essential as a foundation to fulfill our corporate social responsibility as stated in Toyoda Gosei’s management philosophy.
-In recognition of this, we are promoting health management to maintain and promote the health of our employees.
+The ability of each employee to work with energy and health into the future is essential as a foundation to fulfill Toyoda Gosei’s corporate social responsibility as stated in our management philosophy.
+In recognition of this, we undertake health management to maintain and promote the health of our employees.

-A strategy map based on the Ministry of Economy, Trade and Industry’s Guidelines for Administrative Accounting of Investment in Health and Productivity Management was created for the purpose of quantitatively showing health management initiatives and results, and implementing the PDCA cycle for activities.
-We will promote health management in a continuous and effective manner by quantitatively evaluating investments, effectiveness, and resources.
+A strategy map based on the Ministry of Economy, Trade and Industry’s Guidelines for Administrative Accounting of Investment in Health and Productivity Management was created for the purpose of quantitatively showing health management initiatives and results and implementing the PDCA cycle for these activities.
+Going forward, we will promote health management in a continuous and effective manner by quantitatively evaluating investments, effectiveness, and resources.

 ■Strategy map